-Every modern liveable city has embraced the bicycle – an inexpensive quick means of transport, inclusive, green and healthy.
-And our aspirations for Newcastle are just that.
-We are looking to learn from cities like Copenhagen and Amsterdam.
+Every modern liveable city has embraced cycling – an inexpensive quick means of active transport, which is inclusive, green and healthy.
+And our aspiration for Newcastle is just that.
+We are looking to learn from cycle cities like Copenhagen and Amsterdam.
 We know from speaking to local people, that many don’t cycle because of the aggressive traffic and road environments.
-Yet, most quite like the idea of getting around on two wheels.
+Yet, many like the idea of getting around by bike.
 Together we are asking for better cycling conditions and more dedicated space for cycling.

 Looking at the areas surrounding a centre and getting more into the how: this 15 minute video of Newcastle’s twin town Groningen is worth watching.
 Enjoy!